Register an Amazon RDS for Oracle database instance

-To register an Amazon RDS for Oracle database for DPA to monitor:
+Complete the following steps to register an individual Amazon RDS for Oracle database instance for monitoring with DPA.

 - On the DPA homepage, click Register DB Instance for Monitoring.

 - Under Amazon RDS, click Amazon RDS for Oracle.

 - Click Next.